CountyEthics

 Crag Considerations

-• The distinctively hard, almost granite-like texture of Earl Crag gritstone may give a false impression of resilience, but it remains porous Millstone Grit subject to the same strength-loss mechanics when wet.
+• The unusually hard, granite-like texture of Earl Crag's gritstone may give a false sense of security — it is still porous sandstone and subject to the same internal weakening when wet.

 Reasoning